 These burlap table favors are an easy, inexpensive and fun way to dress up the kids’ table for Christmas.
 Make a set of your own using ribbon and basic supplies!

 Welcome to the final instalment of this year’s One Item Project Challenge.
-Kristin, Tiffany, Tara and I have had a lot of fun over the past few weeks getting creative with glass paint and branches.
-This week I chose ribbon as the craft supply we all had to work with, since it’s relatively inexpensive, very versatile and most of us already have some (or a lot) on hand.
+We’ve had a lot of fun over the past few weeks getting creative with glass paint and branches.
+This week I chose RIBBON as the craft supply we all had to work with.
+It’s relatively inexpensive, very versatile and most of us already have some (or a lot) on hand.

 Before taking another trip to the craft store for this project, I decided to look through the box of ribbon I already had.
-I seem to have a slight obsession with ribbon that can get out of hand if I don’t exercise restraint.
-I justify it as one of those “you never know when you’ll need it ” items, when in actual fact I think I’m just a bit of a ribbon hoarder.
+I seem to have a slight obsession with ribbon, and it can get out of hand if I don’t exercise restraint.
+I justify it as one of those “you never know when you’ll need it” items, when in actual fact, I think I’m just a bit of a ribbon hoarder.
 Why?
 I don’t know.
 I can get lost in a ribbon clearance bin at the craft store, so now I just stay away!

 I’m glad I started to dig around the house because these table favors ended up costing me nothing.
-I think we’re all looking for ways to save money during the holidays, right?
+I think we’re all looking for ways to save money during the Christmas season, right?

 DIY Burlap Table Favors